giabui/Library/README.md

 * Toggle read status for each book
 * Display of each book on the screen
 * Easy opening and closing of the modal window
-* Random background color generation for each book
 * Book title and author search functionality within the library using a search bar

-## Upcoming Features:

-* Ability for users to organize books by order of addition, alphabetical order, or read status
-* User authentication for saving library history or implementing backend functionality

 ## Skills I learned: